 2020 Board Elections

-Board of directors elections are held each year at the Annual Meeting and party.
+Board elections occur each year, starting at the Annual Meeting.

 - To ensure sound management of the co-op.